-- The Supervisor will maintain line of sight supervision of the youth at all times.
+- The Supervisor will always maintain line of sight supervision of the youth.

 - Clients must be informed, prior to giving them access to outside victim advocates for emotional support services related to sexual abuse, of the extent to which such communications will be monitored and the extent to which reports of abuse will be forwarded to authorities in accordance with mandatory reporting laws.
 Clients age 18 and older must give written informed consent before medical/mental health personnel engage in reporting regarding victimization occurring outside of a facility or institutional setting.

-- Following a client’s allegation that a staff member or has committed sexual abuse against the resident, Wolverine Human Services subsequently informs and documents informing the client of the outcome of the investigation.
+- Following a client’s allegation that a staff member or has committed sexual abuse against the resident, Wolverine Human Services subsequently informs and documents informing the client of the outcome of the investigation both administrative and criminal.
 Wolverine Human Services must also inform the client (unless the facility has determined that the allegation is unfounded) whenever:

 - The staff member is no longer posted within the resident’s unit;

 - The staff member is no longer employed at the facility;

 - Wolverine Human Services learns that the staff member has been indicted on a charge related to sexual abuse within the facility; or